iCode13/python-api-challenge/.ipynb_checkpoints/README-checkpoint.md

     - Data Analysis and Visualization
     - Writing Analysis and Conclusions

-## Analysis & Conclusions:
-Analysis of the data revealed the following:

 ## Contact
 Created by [@iCode13](https://github.com/iCode13) - please feel free to contact me!